Need some help planning for Florida in January? You’re especially in luck, as the Roundtript staff are all born-and-raised Florida locals!

 January Weather in Florida

-January weather in Florida will be cooler than most other parts of the year.
-While cold days are not always guaranteed for your January vacation, the overall temperatures will be much cooler and more tolerable than the hot humid days of the summer months.
+January weather in Florida is cooler almost any other month of the year.
+While cold days are not always guaranteed for your January vacation, the overall temperatures will be much more tolerable than the hot humid days of Florida’s summer months.

 Florida is the only place in the United States that maintains a subtropical to tropical climate all year round.
 But based on where you’ll be traveling, temperatures are likely to vary.